Jean Alesi: Prost and Jordan (2000–2001)

-Post-Formula One career
+Later career

-Test drive with McLaren 2002
+Deutsche Tourenwagen Masters (2002–2006)

 In March 2002, Alesi – who was set to drive for Mercedes that season in DTM – was recruited by McLaren to work on tyre development, managing 224 laps over three days at Paul Ricard in a 2001-spec McLaren-Mercedes MP4-16B, before staying on to have a run in his new Merc CLK-DTM racer.

-Alesi tested again for McLaren at Mugello in April that same year, putting 90 laps on the board, and was in discussions to become the team's official test driver.
+Alesi tested again for McLaren at Mugello in April that same year, putting ninety laps on the board, and was in discussions to become the team's official test driver.
 It never happened, with Alesi going on to spend five seasons in the DTM with Mercedes instead, and later holding F1-related ambassadorial roles with both Lotus and Pirelli.

 DTM 2002–2006

 After Formula One, Alesi raced in the German Touring Car Championship, where he placed fifth in the 2002 championship for Mercedes with one victory.
 He repeated this in 2003 but this time scoring two victories.
-In 2004 he finished seventh in the championship scoring no victories.
-In 2005 he won the opening race and went on to take seventh place in the standings once more.
-He retired from the DTM after finishing the 2006 season in 9th place.
+In 2004, he finished seventh in the championship scoring no victories.
+In 2005, he won the opening race and went on to take seventh place in the standings once more.
+He retired from the DTM after finishing the 2006 season in ninth place.